mgalde/DropTap/posts/index.md

 ---
 layout: post-list
-title: All Posts
+title: All Files
-excerpt: "A List of Posts"
+excerpt: "A List of Files related to the DropTap project"
 comments: false
 ---